Natural News: Platform removals and restrictions

 On February 22, 2017, Google delisted about 140,000 pages on Natural News, removing it from search results.
 It was returned soon after.
 The following year, on March 3, 2018, YouTube removed the Natural News channel for terms of service violations, effectively removing its library of videos from the site.
 The channel was subsequently reinstated and the videos returned.

 In February 2019, The Atlantic reported that Natural News was one of the most prominent anti-vaccination websites on Facebook.
 In June 2019, Facebook removed the Natural News page from its website for violating its policies against spam.
 Adams wrote on InfoWars that his site was "permanently banned" from Facebook, and on The Gateway Pundit that the ban was part of a conspiracy against his website.

 In May 2020, Facebook expanded the ban to include all Natural News content from its platform after discovering that the site was boosting its popularity using content farms in North Macedonia and the Philippines, a form of spamming.
 Natural News bypassed the ban by republishing its content on a large number of topic-specific domain names, including trump.news, extinction.news, mind.control.news, and veggie.news.
 The Institute for Strategic Dialogue found 496 domain names associated with Natural News as of June 2020.

+Natural News has been blacklisted as a source on Wikipedia.